Geometric decomposition of information flow: New insights into information thermodynamics: Introduction

 Information flow stems from the nonequilibrium nature of a system and is closely related to its entropy production rate (EPR).
-The EPR is considered a measure of irreversibility, and its nonnegativity is considered the second law of thermodynamics~\cite{seifert2025stochastic}.
-In information thermodynamics, the partial EPR, which is the contribution of the EPR in the subsystem, provides a measure of irreversibility in subsystems, and its nonnegativity is considered the second law of information thermodynamics~\cite{parrondo2015thermodynamics,horowitz2014second}.
-Information flow is a contribution of the interaction between the subsystems in the partial EPR, and it also becomes non-zero when a subsystem is irreversible.
+The EPR is considered a measure of irreversibility, and its nonnegativity is regarded as the second law of thermodynamics~\cite{seifert2025stochastic}.
+In information thermodynamics, the partial EPR, which is the contribution of the EPR within the subsystem, provides a measure of irreversibility of subsystems, and its nonnegativity is considered the second law of information thermodynamics~\cite{parrondo2015thermodynamics,horowitz2014second}.
+Information flow is a contribution from the interaction between the subsystems in the partial EPR, and it also becomes non-zero when a subsystem is irreversible.